 Buses and Trams

-Having a ticket and not validating it is the same as not having a ticket.
+Having a ticket and not validating it, is the same as not having a ticket.
 When you get on board, validate your ticket at the yellow validation machines.
-There is one at the front and another at the back of the bus.
+There is usually one at the front and another at the back of the bus.

-Once your ticket is validated, you will see the time that it was validated and if you have bought a BIT (valid for 100 minutes) it would also show you the time it expires.
-See the new BIT ticket above
+Once your ticket is validated, you’ll see the time that it was validated and if you have bought a BIT (valid for 100 minutes) it would also show you the time it expires.
+See the new BIT ticket above.

-Even if you are taking the Leonardo Express from the Airport to Termini Station, you also need to validate your tickets.
+Even if you are taking the Leonardo Express from the Airport to Termini Station (and vice versa), you also need to validate your ticket, though this is a different ticket altogether as it is only valid from travel to and from Termini to Fiumicino Airport.

-If the validation machines are out of order (and it happens!), using a pen, write down the date and time of travel on the ticket.
+If the validation machines are out of order (and it happens!), use a pen to write down the date and time of travel on the ticket.

 While this post covers getting around with public transport in Rome, you may want to venture past the walls of the city and explore the Lazio region.
 Here’s a very informative post on traveling in Lazio using public transportation.